Massachusetts Court Records

 Massachusetts Marriage Records

-Massachusetts marriage records are official documents that attest to legal unions filed within the state.
-They typically contain the full names of the bride and groom, their gender, race, date of birth, ages, date of marriage, birthplace of the couple, address of the couple, their occupation, and names of witnesses.
-Furthermore, Massachusetts marriage records also hold information on the couple's occupation, the location of the marriage, the officiating minister's name, the marriage certificate number, the parent's full name and age, and the county of marriage.
+Marriage records typically contain the following information: the full names of the bride and groom, their gender, race, date of birth, ages, date of marriage, birthplace of the couple, address of the couple, their occupation, and names of witnesses.
+Furthermore, Massachusetts marriage records also hold information on the couple’s occupation, the location (place) of the marriage, the officiating minister’s name, the marriage certificate number, the parents’ full names and ages, and the county of marriage.
 Massachusetts marriage records contain details of the number of times married, divorced, or widowed on a Massachusetts marriage record.
+These details are part of the marriage information recorded in official civil records.

 - Marriage certificates